JoshuaScherer1996/meals_app/README.md

 - Used Positioned to controle where the next item on the stack is displayed.
 - Used clipbehavior in my card to cut off content from child elements that would normally go out of bounds.
 - BoxFit.cover ensures that the loaded image isn't distorted.
+- Used + to concatenate strings.
+- Used substring to split up strings.